Stroika Library 3.0d20

 125 * extra parameters (as from a GUI) and those can conflict with what is specified here (making it unclear or

-126 * surprising how to interpret). @todo perhaps provide an API to 'parse' an sqlite URI into one of these Stroika
+126 * surprising how to interpret). @todo perhaps provide an API to 'parse' an SQLite URI into one of these Stroika

 127 * SQLite options objects?